HasangerGames/suroi-wiki/app/(wiki)/obstacles/articles/chair.md

 - Due to its low health and positioning, the Chair can only be used as temporary cover from enemies in specific situations.

-# Trivia

-- The Chair was designed by platonthek.

 # History

 - [v0.9.0](https://github.com/HasangerGames/suroi/releases/tag/v0.9.0)